sectore/phonegap3-ios-datepicker-plugin/README.md

-# DatePicker iOS Plugin for using PhoneGap / Cordova 3.0
+# DatePicker iOS Plugin for using PhoneGap / Cordova 3.0 (iOS 7 beta ready)

 This is a re-write of the iOS DatePicker plugin hosted on [https://github.com/phonegap/phonegap-plugins/tree/master/iOS/DatePicker](https://github.com/phonegap/phonegap-plugins/tree/master/iOS/DatePicker) to run with PhoneGap/Cordova 3.0.